shervinsahba/obsidian-icewind/Journal/Trackers/Quests.md

 TABLE WITHOUT ID
 	file.link AS "Note",
 	x AS ""
-FROM #WhaleHunters
+FROM #WhaleHunters OR #AngajuksBell
-FLATTEN x WHERE contains(x,"WhaleHunters")
+FLATTEN x WHERE contains(x,"WhaleHunters") OR contains(x,"AngajuksBell")
 SORT file.name ASC
 ```